Definition

 Scan [1, N] | O(N) checks | O(1) beyond each check |

-μ is tail length before cycle, λ is cycle length.
+μ is the tail length before the cycle; λ is the cycle length.
+Each digit-sum step costs O(number of digits).